ZETA (fusion reactor): Prestige politics

 The news was too good to keep bottled up.
 Tantalising leaks started appearing in September.
 In October, Thonemann, Cockcroft and William P. Thompson hinted that interesting results would be following.
 In November a UKAEA spokesman noted "The indications are that fusion has been achieved".
 Based on these hints, the Financial Times dedicated an entire two-column article to the issue.
 Between then and early 1958, the British press published an average of two articles a week on ZETA.
-Even the US papers picked up the story; on 17 November The New York Times reported on the hints of success.
+Even the U.S. papers picked up the story; on 17 November The New York Times reported on the hints of success.

-Although the British and US had agreed to release their data in full, at this point the overall director of the US program, Lewis Strauss, decided to hold back the release.
+Although the British and the U.S. had agreed to release their data in full, at this point the overall director of the U.S. program, Lewis Strauss, decided to hold back the release.
 Tuck argued that the field looked so promising that it would be premature to release any data before the researchers knew that fusion was definitely taking place.
 Strauss agreed, and announced that they would withhold their data for a period to check their results.

 As the matter became better known in the press, on 26 November the publication issue was raised in House of Commons.
-Responding to a question by the opposition, the leader of the house announced the results publicly while explaining the delay in publication due to the UK–US agreement.
-The UK press interpreted this differently, claiming that the US was dragging its feet because it was unable to replicate the British results.
+Responding to a question by the opposition, the leader of the house announced the results publicly while explaining the delay in publication due to the UK–U.S. agreement.
+The UK press interpreted this differently, claiming that the U.S. was dragging its feet because it was unable to replicate the British results.

 Things came to a head on 12 December when a former member of parliament, Anthony Nutting, wrote a New York Herald Tribune article claiming:

 The article resulted in a flurry of activity in the Macmillan administration.
 Having originally planned to release their results at a scheduled meeting of the Royal Society, there was great concern over whether to invite the Americans and Soviets, especially as they believed the Americans would be greatly upset if the Soviets arrived, but just as upset if they were not invited and the event was all-British.
-The affair eventually led to the UKAEA making a public announcement that the US was not holding back the ZETA results, but this infuriated the local press, which continued to claim the US was delaying to allow them to catch up.
+The affair eventually led to the UKAEA making a public announcement that the U.S. was not holding back the ZETA results, but this infuriated the local press, which continued to claim the U.S. was delaying to allow them to catch up.